Class CertificateAsyncClient

 listPropertiesOfIssuers

-as only the certificate issuer identifier and provider are provided in the response.
+List all the certificate issuers resources in the key vault.
+The individual certificate issuer response in the flux is represented byIssuerPropertiesas only the certificate issuer identifier and provider are provided in the response.
 This operation requires the certificates/manageissuers/getissuers permission.It is possible to get the certificate issuer with all of its properties from this information.
 Convert the

-certificateAsyncClient.listPropertiesOfIssuers() .contextWrite(Context.of(key1, value1, key2, value2)) .subscribe(issuerProperties -> certificateAsyncClient.getIssuer(issuerProperties.getName()) .subscribe(issuerResponse -> System.out.printf("Received issuer with name %s and provider %s", issuerResponse.getName(), issuerResponse.getProvider())));
+PagedFluxcontainingissuerPropertiestoPagedFluxcontainingissuerusinggetIssuer(String)certificateAsyncClient.listPropertiesOfIssuers() .contextWrite(Context.of(key1, value1, key2, value2)) .subscribe(issuerProperties -> certificateAsyncClient.getIssuer(issuerProperties.getName()) .subscribe(issuerResponse -> System.out.printf("Received issuer with name %s and provider %s", issuerResponse.getName(), issuerResponse.getProvider())));- Returns:

 - A

-containing all of thecertificate issuers
+PagedFluxcontaining all of thecertificate issuersin the vault.

 -